-University Information Technology Services is responsible for the infrastructure of all computing and telecommunication resources on campus.
-Information Technology Services provides infrastructure practices spanning the entire range of administrative and academic computing.
-See section 4.4 (Services and Facilities - Information Technology Services) for specific services offered.
-The website address for Information Technology Services is http://uits.kennesaw.edu/.
+University Information Technology Services (UITS) is responsible for the infrastructure of all computing and telecommunication resources spanning the entire range of administrative and academic computing.
+See Section 4.4 (Services and Facilities - University Information Technology Services) in the University Handbook for specific services offered.
+The website address for University Information Technology Services is http://uits.kennesaw.edu/.